sagar-amd/complete-prodcution-e2e-pipeline/README.md

-# complete-prodcution-e2e-pipeline
+# Sample application for e2e DevOps Pipeline
-This is a devops pipeline job
+## This is a sample application to demonstrate an end to end DevOps Pipeline